amolikab/thesis/README.md

 # thesis

+program with a running update, re-issue and add client functions no multithread included separate server client applications

 certificates
 client:       cert signed by a TCA which is signed by root
               CAFILE :  rootcert //cert trusted by this node and used to verify connections attempting to connect to it.